The 7 Ascensions of Praise

 This is why worship is likened to sex.

-In intimately sharing Himself with you, you’re able to understand aspects of God you couldn’t understand before and His revelation knowledge is imparted to you.
+In this intimate sharing of Himself with you, you’re able to see and discern aspects of God and His Kingdom you couldn’t understand before and His revelation knowledge is imparted to you.

 This is why King David of Israel was able to write so many prophetic Psalms with revelation knowledge of the coming Messiah.